luccaugusto/Arroiz/.local/bin/README.md

 updates my Suckless repository
 Generates diff files for the changes i made automatically

-### tibia
-Launches tibia

-### timer
-Chess like timer
-$1 is how long the first timer should run
-$2 is how long the second timer should run

 ### toggle_redshift
 Turns redshift on and off